estevanico-explorations/professor-frisby-fp/README.md

 > - Professor Frisby (from the transcript)

 ## About
-This is supplimental to the egghead.io course.
+This is supplimental to the [egghead.io](https://egghead.io/) course.
 Each lesson directory has a readme with my own thoughts to each lesson.
 Student's notes if you will.
 It's in a `README.md` so you'll see it as soon as you click into each lesson.
 The code itself is run as a series of tests though `package.json`.
 Run the code to see each iteration.

+This is **_NOT_** a replacement for watching the videos and doing it yourself.
+This **_IS_** supplimental and a way for you to screw around with code so you don't have to write it yourself.

 ## My other FP Projects
 I'm always trying to get better at Functional Programming and I want to go through this course to learn more about it as I'm trying to strengthen my foundation.
 I am also, very slowly, putting together a guide to functional programming with it's own code as well.
 You can find that here: